corda/corda/docs/source/corda-configuration-file.rst

 .. contents::

-Config file location
+Configuration file location
 --------------------
 When starting a node, the ``corda.jar`` file defaults to reading the node's configuration from a ``node.conf`` file in the directory from which the command to launch Corda is executed.
 There are two command-line options to override this behaviour:

-* The ``--config-file`` command line option allows you to specify a configuration file with a different name, or at different file location.
+* The ``--config-file`` command line option allows you to specify a configuration file with a different name, or in a different file location.
   Paths are relative to the current working directory

 * The ``--base-directory`` command line option allows you to specify the node's workspace location.
-  A ``node.conf`` configuration file is then expected in the root of this workspace
+  A ``node.conf`` configuration file is then expected in the root of this workspace.

 If you specify both command line arguments at the same time, the node will fail to start.

-Config file format
+Configuration file format
 ------------------
 The Corda configuration file uses the HOCON format which is a superset of JSON.
 Please visit `<https://github.com/typesafehub/config/blob/master/HOCON.md>`_ for further details.